Prospective PhD students are invited to apply to my group in Rice Civil and Environmental Engineering, where I’m

 Strong candidates have strong quantitative and critical thinking skills, are curious to explore new ideas, perspectives, and methods, and can clearly articulate their research goals.
-Funding is not tied to a particular project but applicants should articulate some specific research questions that align with our mission-oriented basic research that advances the broad themes articulated above.
+Funding is not tied to a particular project but applicants should articulate some specific research questions that align with our mission-oriented basic research and the broad themes described above.

 - Commitment to our mission and values

 - Coursework in calculus and statistics

 - Interest in flood risk management, urban water systems, coastal resilience, renewable energy, or a related application

 - Perseverance, tenacity, and cogency